semmel/StaticLand/doc/lens.md

 Creation
 -------
 In general two procedures are required, one for extracting the item of interest, the other for re-assembling the data structure.
+The returned functions (i.e. lenses) themselves *cannot be composed* together.
+Instead, they serve as initial building blocks for the entire composition of the data aspect.

 ### `lens(getter, setter)`
 `:: (sa -> a) -> ((a, sa) -> sa) -> Lens sa`